JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 platform-specific implementations for JVM, web, and native platforms.
 Once published, a multiplatform library can be used as a dependency in other cross-platform projects.

-See the [Create and publish a multiplatform library](multiplatform-library.md) tutorial, where you will create a multiplatform library, test it, and publish it to Maven.
+See the [Publish a multiplatform library](multiplatform-publish-lib.md) for more details.

 ### Desktop applications